 Doctors in Russia can make referrals to specialists or to the hospital as well as issue prescriptions.
 Prescriptions are not available for free and most medicines in regions other than Moscow are only available through local pharmacists.
 In Moscow, there is a program where certain groups (e.g., children, pensioners, disabled) receive free medicine or a 50% discount.

 You can find your local pharmacist through this map here.

 Cost of Russian doctors

-If you visit a doctor in Russia through public-funded healthcare, there is no charge although as doctors’ wages are poor there have been stories of doctors accepting bribes or trying to charge for services and medicines.
+If you visit a doctor in Russia through public-funded healthcare, there is no charge.
+As doctors’ wages are poor, there are stories of doctors accepting bribes or trying to charge for services and medicines.

 If you visit a private doctor in Russia or are covered by private health insurance, you will normally have to pay the costs upfront and get reimbursed by your insurers.
 Doctor costs in Russia on the private market will vary, but average doctor costs in Moscow are as follows: